 By Jacinta Jardine, Innovation Associate & Content Writer at SilverCloud Health

 The enormous scale of the crisis and the impact it is having are naturally causing a lot of fear, uncertainty and anxiety across the globe.
 Add social isolation, disrupted work and family routines, cabin fever and economic instability, and it is understandable that our mental health is suffering.
-In a recent survey, more than 6 in 10 UK adults (62%) said they felt anxious or worried.
+In a recent survey by the Kaiser Family Foundation, 45% of adults feel that worry and stress related to coronavirus has had a negative impact on their mental health.

 The COVID-19 situation is particularly stressful because it’s hard to predict how things will develop, and our circumstances are changing rapidly.
 This can leave us feeling powerless, like we’re no longer in control of our own lives.
 As is the case in many aspects of our lives, there are things we can’t control in this situation.
 These include the actions and reactions of other people, how long the situation will last, and what might happen in the future.